-The School of Medicine is building a forward-thinking medical education program that will create physicians who are humanistic, socially responsible, cooperative members of the healthcare system, and who provide the highest quality patient-centered care to all people.
-Our graduates will be highly skilled in biomedical, behavioral, social and population sciences.
+- Curriculum Growth and Development: The school has built a forward-thinking medical education program that is creating physicians who are humanistic, socially responsible, cooperative members of the health care system, and who provide the highest quality care to all people.
+Our graduates will continue to be highly skilled in biomedical, behavioral, social and population sciences.
 Gifts to support the curriculum ensure that they have the resources necessary to learn what is needed to thrive in the modern, technically demanding, clinical setting.

 Interprofessional Health Sciences Campus

 Changing the racial, cultural, ethnic and socioeconomic profile of the medical profession to better reflect the population it serves is critical to a vision of health and wellness for all persons.
-The school is dedicated to identifying, nurturing, recruiting, mentoring, teaching, and developing a unique student body through efforts such as the pipeline program modeled after the NIH’s “Mini-Medical School” initiative.
+The school is dedicated to identifying, nurturing, recruiting, mentoring, teaching and developing a unique student body through several pipeline programs.

 - M.I.N.D.S.
 (Medical Internship Navigating Diversity and Science) is a 6-week paid internship for underrepresented or financially disadvantaged high school juniors and seniors who are interested in pursuing a career in medicine.